Cardiac catheterization: Balloon septostomy

 Catheterization can also be used to perform balloon septostomy, which is the widening of a foramen ovale, patent foramen ovale (PFO), or atrial septal defect (ASD) using a balloon catheter.
 This can be done in certain congenital heart diseases in which the mechanical shunting is required to sustain life such as in transposition of the great vessels.

-Alcohol septal ablation
+Alcohol septal ablation (ASA)

 Hypertrophic cardiomyopathy is a disease in which the myocardium is thickened and can cause blood flow obstruction.
 If hemodynamically significant, this excess muscle can be removed to improve blood flow.
 Surgically, this can be done with septal myectomy.
 However, it can be done through catheterization and by injecting ethanol to destroy the tissue in an alcohol septal ablation.
 This is done by selected an appropriate septal artery supplying the intended area and, essentially, causing a localized, controlled myocardial infarction of the area with ethanol.

 Complications

 Complications of cardiac catheterization and tools used during catheterization include, but not limited to: